Updated January 2023

 Going land by land, you can find air conditioning and shade here:

 - Main Street shops are air conditioned and a lot of them flow into each other so you can shop through a bunch of stores without going back outside.
-There is air conditioning in the Mr. Lincoln show on Main Street as well.
+There is air conditioning in the Great Moments with Mr. Lincoln show on Main Street as well.

 - In Tomorrowland, under/behind Space Mountain is cool and has benches, Innovations is indoor though it doesn’t have much seating, Buzz Lightyear is an inside ride, and Star Tours is an inside ride.
 The Monorail is also an inside ride, and provides transportation to Downtown Disney close to the Disneyland Hotel.
 You can get off there or stay on and return to Tomorrowland.